ericjanto/personal-blog/content/pages/markdown.md

 ## Meta Data

-Markdown supports the use meta data.
+Markdown supports the use of meta data.
 This is optional information at the beginning of every Markdown file which does not get displayed.

 For example, this page has the following meta data: